xnorax/ecommerce-with-watson/readme.md

 7. The application should now be running on IBM Cloud.
 ![Running](https://github.com/xnorax/eCommerce-with-Watson/blob/master/git_images/running.PNG)

-You can access the application from the route specified in your IBM Cloud Dashboard.
+Congrats! :smile: Now you can access the application from the route specified in your IBM Cloud Dashboard.
 ![App](https://github.com/xnorax/eCommerce-with-Watson/blob/master/git_images/app.PNG)